Complete Guide to Gradient-Based Optimizers in Deep Learning

 Role of an Optimizer

-The Intuition behind Optimizers with an Example
+The Intuition Behind Optimizers with an Example

-Exactly, this is the intuition behind optimizers- to reach a global minimum concerning the loss function.
+This is the intuition behind optimizers- to reach a global minimum concerning the loss function.

 Instances of Gradient-Based Optimizers